Get insider access

 7.9 Phone Calls

 The Audeze Maxwell are very good for phone calls.
-Using their boom mic, your voice sounds clear and natural, even if you're calling from a noisy environment like a busy street.
+When using their boom mic, your voice sounds clear and natural, even if you're calling from a noisy environment like a busy street.
 These headphones also have an integrated mic for a more casual look, and although it doesn't perform as well as the boom mic, your voice is still intelligible to others on the line.
 It has some trouble separating speech from noise, so if you want to use this mic to take calls, it's best to do so from a quieter environment.
 These over-ears also lack noise cancelling and have a hard time reducing ambient sound around you.

 Pros